 Go back to the days of Tony Yeboah and Andreas Moller.
 Despite their flourishing form in Hesse they will forever go down as nearly-men, squandering the 1991/92 Bundesliga title on the final day of the season to an already-relegated side.
 You’d be a brave man to mention Rostock in any Apfelwine-pub in Frankfurt.

 A 1-1, first-leg draw in Germany underlined the prevailing notion of the time: Frankfurt were a serious contender.
-One only has to discern their 30,000 travelling fans to Catalonia last month to picture the scene in London.
+One only has to discern their 30,000 travelling fans to Catalonia last season to picture the scene in London.
 Their fans stormed the capital; their players channelled that energy and delivered at the Bridge.

 Another 1-1 draw at Chelsea saw the game go the distance, and Maurizio Sarri’s men ultimately won on penalties.
 And just like that, Frankfurt’s dreams were dashed.
 The popularity of their progress ultimately left them ripe for poachers, and Europe’s elite descended on Hasse like a Black Friday sale across the pond.

 Four key men were plucked from Frankfurt — including one current star who left and returned — so where are they now?

 - Download the Squawka Live app on the App Store or Google Play (here's the link).
 Currently, the app is available in the UK only.

 - Follow your favourite sports, teams and leagues to receive notifications.

 - Compare odds and set alerts for specific match scenarios.